dakshi27/EchoTrack/README.md

   - `[Authorize(Roles = "Admin")]`
 - No manual role checks inside controller logic
 - The system is completely **stateless**

+## Unit of Work (Phase 2)

+### Why Unit of Work was introduced

+When a business operation affects multiple repositories, all changes must succeed or fail together.

+Example:
+- Admin closes a feedback
+- Admin statistics are updated

+Both operations must be committed as a single transaction.

+---

+### How Unit of Work Works

+- Repositories track changes
+- Unit of Work performs a single commit
+- All changes are saved together

 ## Summary